The Fight for America's Disappearing Ancient Dairy Cows

 Over the past century, the rise of the Holstein cow has decimated many native and heritage breeds.
 Fewer than 4,000 Guernsey cattle were registered last year, down from the 44,000 tallied in a 1930 U.S. Department of Agriculture report.
 The 6,000 Red Poll cows accounted for in the 1920s have dropped to just 524, and only 245 Milking Shorthorns remain today, falling from several thousand as recently as the 1970s.

-A small group of conservationists are scrambling to keep these landrace cattle around, but they’re up against a dairy industry dependent on high-output Holsteins, not to mention thousands of farmers whose livelihoods hang in the balance.
+A small group of conservationists are scrambling to keep these Landrace cattle around, but they’re up against a dairy industry dependent on high-output Holsteins, not to mention thousands of farmers whose livelihoods hang in the balance.
 Most commercial dairy farms are in no position to take a chance on ancient breeds as they fend off volatile milk prices and decreased demand.
 But if the last of the nation’s heritage cows disappear, it might be the dairy industry that suffers most.

 * * *